lorenzo-rovigatti/tacoxDNA/README.md

 * An oxDNA topology file (named by suffixing the CanDo file with ".top")
 * An oxDNA configuration file (named by suffixing the CanDo file with ".oxdna")

+---

 ## Tiamat-to-oxDNA converter

-The `Tiamat_oxDNA.py` script takes one mandatory argument.
+The `Tiamat_oxDNA.py` script converts [http://yanlab.asu.edu/Resources.html](Tiamat) files into oxDNA configurations.
+It takes one mandatory argument.

 ### Mandatory arguments
 * The input Tiamat file (in json format)